|Monday||09.30 – 16.00|

 - Sorted! book collection – help for children, young people and parents with common problems and situations.

-- computers with printing and scanning – printing is A4 colour
+- computers with printing and scanning – printing is A4 black & white, and colour.

 - fax service